Fever of Unknown Origin (FUO)

 Previous test results, particularly for cultures, are reviewed.
 Cultures for some organisms may require a long time to become positive and special techniques may be required.
 A microbiology laboratory should be consulted about culture conditions (eg, duration of incubation, special media, temperature, gaseous environment) that may be needed.

-As much as possible, clinical information is used to focus testing ( see Table: Some Causes of Fever of Unknown Origin (FUO)).
-For example, housebound older patients with headache would not be tested for tick-borne infections or malaria, but those disorders should be very seriously considered in younger travelers who have hiked, explored caves, or engaged in water sports in an endemic area.
-Older patients require evaluation for giant cell arteritis; younger patients do not.
+As much as possible, clinical information is used to focus testing (see table Some Causes of FUO).
+For example, housebound older adults with headache would not be tested for tick-borne infections or malaria, but those disorders should be very seriously considered in younger travelers who have hiked, explored caves, or engaged in water sports in an endemic area.
+Older adults require evaluation for giant cell arteritis; younger adults generally do not.

 In addition to specific testing, the following should usually be done: